 On the left a cube containing sixty thousand objects and the right side of the same cube, containing ten thousand objects.

 The next step was to apply textures to objects and measure the consumption of video memory to see how many objects at a time could have the tags.
-The program GPU-Z [5] was used to analyze the results.
+The program GPU-Z [8] was used to analyze the results.
 On a machine with Windows 7 whose graphics card is a GeForce 9600GT 512MB, the resource of video memory used was 110MB without any geometry.
 The first test was done with 40,000 objects very close to each other and without textures, the memory used was 148Mb, which means that the memory spent on the geometries, considering vertices and normals is only 38MB.
-The frame rate was 8 fps.
-After applying the textures in the 40,000 objects at the same time, the use of memory was 508Mb and the frame rate went to 0 fps.
+The frame rate was ~8 fps.
+After applying the textures in the 40,000 objects at the same time, the use of memory was 508Mb and the frame rate went to zero fps.

 If the textures have a resolution of 128 x 16, or 2048 texels, each texel represented by RGBA (four unsigned chars), the use of video memory for texture is 2048 * 4 bytes or about 8Kb.
 With 40,000 objects with texture, the theoretical use of memory would be 320Mb.
 Knowing that only the geometry uses 148Mb, 148 + 320 is equal to 468Mb, which is close to 508Mb that has been achieved in practice.

-A second test was executed with 10,000 objects less to see if the difference in fps.
-With 30,000 objects and texture off the frame rate was 10 fps and memory use was 122Mb.
+A second test was executed with 10,000 objects less to check the difference in fps.
+With 30,000 objects and texture off the frame rate was ~10 fps and memory use was 122Mb.
 With the application of textures on all objects the frame rate dropped to 2 fps and memory use was 500Mb.

 With the previous result, we decided to examine the scene graph to see what was making the frame rate drop.
 It was seen that the function glBindTexture could be responsible for the drop in performance.
 Thus a test was done with 40,000 objects with textures but not making the "binds" before drawing the objects.
-The frame rate remained at 8 fps, which was the same rate obtained when we didn’t apply the textures.
+The frame rate remained at ~8 fps, which was the same rate obtained when we did not apply the textures.
 This shows that glBindTexture was responsible for the fps drop, and not the high memory consumption.
 GlBindTexture function is not simply a void pointer, but it invalidates the cache and in the worst case, change all the state associated with that texture mode (clamp, mipmap generation, filters, etc.).
-The behavior of the function in reality will strongly depend on each hardware optimizations, but either way it is not a good idea to call it 40,000 times per frame, as the loss of performance showed.
+The behavior of the function in reality will strongly depend on each hardware optimizations, but either way it is not efficient to call it 40,000 times per frame, as the loss of performance showed before.
 The number of "binds" that could be done by frame in very large models has become a major limitation.

-An optimization for the autotag was then developed in order to reduce the number of binds.
-Only objects closer to the screen had tags applied on it.
+An optimization for the Auto Tag was then developed in order to reduce the number of binds.
+The solution chosen was to apply the tags only to objects closer to the screen.
 Indeed, if the objects are not too close to the screen the user can not read what is written in the tags.
-Moreover, when the user of the program is examining objects, he does not need to see the names of all objects in the scene at the same time.
+Moreover, when the user of the program is examining objects, he does not need to see the names of all objects in the scene at the same time, because the resolution of the display will limit that at certain moment.